Company Car Allowance And Car Lease Schemes

 - During a recession, Company Car Allowances can become more expensive, while the price of new cars can often fall in real terms.
 Employers can find themselves paying Company Car Allowances to employees that actually costs them more than providing the employee with a company car.

 Naturally, some employees may opt to buy a used car with a cash allowance.
 However, it is generally larger, less fuel-efficient cars that offer the best value second hand.
-This could have an adverse affect any environmental goals that the company might have.
+This could have an adverse affect on any environmental goals that the company might have.

 Managing your "Grey Fleet"